 The day-to-day implementation of each project will be managed by the organisation leading it.

 The Theme Boards, will be made up of community representatives, including youth representation, volunteer specialists (similar to those who formed the Net-Zero Task Force) and specialist staff from the partner organisations.
 They will be chaired by a partner organisation and will oversee progress with the implementation of the programme of projects relevant to their theme.
 Each quarter they will receive a report collated by the Programme Secretariat from the project managers highlighting progress and any issues arising.
 The Theme Boards will act to resolve issues where they are able.
 Issues outside their control will be raised with the Response Group.

 The Devon Climate Emergency Response Group will reduce its meeting frequency from every month (as it has done since May 2019) to quarterly.
 It will continue to provide an opportunity for senior leaders from the partners to discuss progress, make programme decisions, seize on collaboration opportunities and be engaged with significant implementation issues that require seniority to unblock.
-It will be attended by the chairs of the Theme Boards to ensure that the cross-cutting actions in the Plan are being monitored.
+It will be attended by the chairs of the Theme Boards to ensure cross fertilisation and ensure that the cross-cutting actions in the Plan are being monitored.
 The Group will also serve as the voice of the partnership with regional partners and government.

 12.3.2 Recruitment to the Theme Boards and Climate Change Forum

 A list of the experience, knowledge and qualities needed on each of the Theme Boards and in the Climate Change Forum is being drawn up by the partnership.
 Devon’s citizens and organisations who feel they can contribute to the needs of the Boards and Forum will be invited to express their interest in participating.
 The Boards and Forum will then be assembled from those who have expressed their interest.

 Figure 12.2 describes indicators that will be used to monitor the achievement of the Plan’s objectives at a strategic level.
 Most of the data is available from national government and local sources on an annual basis.
 Some indicators do not have data available yet and require further investigation into how the data can be obtained or the development of alternatives.
 These indicators will be reviewed by the Response Group and published online.

 |Net-zero emissions by 2050 at the latest and a 50% reduction in emissions by 2030 from 2010 levels||1.
 Devon’s net production greenhouse gas emissions||20198 |